 Texas is in the process of re-applying for a federal Medicaid 1115 waiver that would provide funding to help cover safety-net hospitals and mental health providers that treat uninsured patients.

-You may have seen recent news articles about federal Medicaid 1115 waivers and Medicaid expansion in Texas.
-In fact, recent news reports showed that federal waivers in Texas had been cancelled by the new administration in Washington.
-The Medicaid waiver provides funds to hospitals to offset their costs for treating uninsured patients.
+The Medicaid waiver offset provider costs.
 Medicaid expansion provides health insurance so that patients have a means to pay their doctors, hospitals, and pharmacies.
 Medicaid waivers and expansion can be complicated and confusing, but here’s a real-life example to help make the differences a little easier to understand.

 Amber is in her 20’s and is a student at the University of Houston.
 She goes to school and works part-time at a grocery store, so she doesn’t have health benefits and can’t afford health insurance.
 Her mom works an hourly full-time job, but she doesn’t have health benefits that she can use to cover Amber.

 If Amber were to get really sick or have a serious medical event like a heart attack, she would go to the ER.
 Because she’s uninsured, the hospital would be able to get funds from the Medicaid 1115 waiver to help to cover its cost for Amber’s care.
 But after Amber leaves the hospital, the Medicaid 1115 waiver funds will not pay for any of Amber’s follow-up doctor’s visits, rehabilitation or anything other care she still needs to recover.
 She’s back to being uninsured, faces a tougher battle to maintain good health, and is more likely to end up back in the ER.
 So, the Medicaid 1115 waiver helps fund hospitals for uncompensated emergency care.